 Installation The RVON-1 provides a single RJ-45 Ethernet connection for use with a 10 BASE-T or 100 BASE-TX network.
-1 Channel of Audio IN and OUT The RVON-1 card supports one (1) channel IN and OUT and has configurable network and bandwidth parameters tailored to individual network functions.
+1 Channel of Audio In and Out The RVON-1 card supports one (1) channel in and out and has configurable network and bandwidth parameters that can be tailored to individual network functions.
 Ethernet Compatible The RVON-1 card uses standard Ethernet protocols and is compatible with 10 BASE-T and 100 BASE-TX Ethernet compliant devices and networks.
 AZedit Configurations Users have the ability to adjust the audio parameters of the RVON-1 channel to optimize the available bandwidth.
-Swappable Between Ethernet and AIO Connection When connected ton an Ethernet LAN, audio comes from the RVON-1 card; and, when an Ethernet link is not present, the audio comes from the AIO connection.
+Swappable Between Ethernet and AIO Connection When connected to an Ethernet LAN, audio comes from the RVON-1 card; and, when an Ethernet link is not present, the audio comes from the AIO connection.
 Note, the user does not need to remove the RVON-1 card to switch to AIO mode.